ethereumjs/ethereumjs-monorepo/packages/client/README.md

 ## Supported Networks

-The EthereumJS client is tightly integrated with the EthereumJS [Common](../common) library and gets its network state and information from this library and supports all networks support by `Common`.
+The EthereumJS client is tightly integrated with the EthereumJS [Common](../common) library and gets its network state and information from this library.
+The client supports all networks supported by `Common`.

 The main supported networks are: